Ocerious/ocerious/README.md

 **About me**

-I'm a 17 year old living in Canberra, I'm currently still in college but do part-time study at ANU with their creative computing extension program.
+I'm an 18 year old living in Canberra, I'm currently still in college but do part-time study at ANU with their creative computing extension program.
 </br>
 I'm hoping to get a double degree in engineering and IT.